OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 Make sure that you have activated your Python environment before running the Python interpreter, so that you have access to OpenMDAO and the example problems.

-An instance of the class Engine can be created by typing the following:
+Please enter the Python shell.
+Create an instance of the Engine class by typing the following:

 	>>> from openmdao.examples.enginedesign.engine import Engine
 	>>> my_engine = Engine()